Computation of $\langle \Phi^2\rangle$ and quantum fluxes at the polar interior of a spinning black hole

 The raw material {[}$\rho_{\omega l}^{\text{up}}$, $\psi_{\omega l}^{\text{int}}\left(r\right)$, $\psi_{\omega l,r}^{\text{int}}\left(r\right)$ and $S_{\omega l}\left(\theta=0\right)${]} is then used to construct the bare mode contribution {[}given in Sec. \ref{sec:The-t-splitting-procedure} or Eq.~\eqref{eq:Tyy_wl_expanded}){]} per $\omega,l$ in the mentioned ranges.
 This bare mode contribution is then treated as described in Sec.~\ref{sec:The-t-splitting-procedure}, performing the regularization steps while summing and integrating, to finally reach the desired renormalized quantity.
 We now provide a more detailed account of the numerical implementation of this regularization procedure.

 First, in principle, the ID needs to be subtracted from the bare mode contribution, to be followed by a summation over $l$ (per $\omega$) to produce the basic integrand function {[}defined in Eq.~\eqref{eq:E_basic_def}{]}.
 For $\Phi^{2}$ this ID subtraction stage (demonstrated in Fig.~\ref{Fig:phi_vs_l_4tiles}) merely includes the removal of the analytically-known $O\left(l^{0}\right)$ leading order $c_{0}$ {[}see Eq.~\eqref{eq:Ewl_div_phi2}{]}, leaving a remainder that decays like $1/l\left(l+1\right)$, which is to be summed over.
-As already mentioned above, we overcome this slow decay by fitting the sequence of partial sums (namely $\sum_{l'=0}^{l}\left(E_{\omega l'}-E_{\omega l'}^{\text{div}}\right)$) with $\sim100$ (or more) orders in $1/l$ (starting with order $l^{0}$).
-The fitted coefficient of this $l^{0}$ term then constitutes the desired $l$-sum.
+As already mentioned above, we overcome this slow decay by fitting the sequence of partial sums (namely $\sum_{l'=0}^{l}\left(E_{\omega l'}-E_{\omega l'}^{\text{div}}\right)$) with $\sim100$ (or more) orders in $1/l$ (starting with order $l^{0}$). \footnote{ We perform this fit by inputting the last $N$ elements of the sequence and the $N$ coefficients of a power series in $1/l$ (starting from the zeroth order).
+This results in an algebraic system of $N$ equations and $N$ coefficients, which is solved using {\rm Mathematica}'s ``{\rm Solve}” function.
+The value of $N$ considered depends on $r$, but it is typically around $~100$.
+In a sample of $r$ and $\omega$ values, we also extracted these coefficients using a least-square fit (using {\rm Mathematica}’s built-in ``{\rm LinearModelFit}" function), and the results aligned exceptionally well with the explicit computation. } The fitted coefficient of this $l^{0}$ term then constitutes the desired $l$-sum.